atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 #### Pros

 Unlike the options above, PostgreSQL is an open source database that is free to download.
 It can easily be spun up on your local server or hosted on various cloud services such as AWS.
 Postgres also has an ANSI compliant SQL library and supports an extensive library of third-party and user-defined functions.
-Very fast writes as its a tranasctional DB.
-Also fast reads below \~100M rows
+It has very fast writes as it is a transactional DB.
+It also has fast reads below \~100M rows

 #### Cons